 Unlike the other two values, AC doesn’t have any formulas for calculation, since you can clearly identify it.
 That information is always readily available.
 Taking the above example, you notice that instead of the Planned Value of $50,000, your company had actually spent $60,000 after 6 months.
 With these results, you’ll know that some loss mitigation and rescheduling are necessary.

 Graph 3: The Actual Cost (AC) curve is much higher than EV, showing the project is over budget.

 5. The Control Account Manager (CAM)

 To avoid overburdening a project manager with additional EVM tasks (that also need a fair amount of research), it’s advised to appoint a Control Account Manager (CAM).
-Since EVM is a complex and multi-layered method of tracking project progress, it is best to have someone dedicated to this task only.
+Since Earned Value Management is a complex and multi-layered method of tracking project progress, it is best to have someone dedicated to this task only.

 Furthermore, this is the only way you actually see the benefits of EVM, as it will be more than a project manager’s afterthought, or a side-task.
 So, who exactly should be your control account manager and what will their duties be?

 A control account manager is not someone who writes reports, tracks data, and then gives rapport.
 This person will have complete control over monitoring the production, the costs and any changes made that will affect the budget.
 For these reasons, a control account manager needs to be a person who is accountable, responsible, and authoritative.

 They will have to manage the costs and the budget, and direct resources depending on where they’re needed the most at that moment.
 Additionally, CAMs are an important part of client meetings, as they have all the information needed for performance and project reviews.
 They supply the clients, project managers and employees with the data most important to them.